 It’s easy for an outsider to armchair quarterback on Monday morning saying, “Yup, I saw that coming.”
-But the truth is, those of us in the heat of the game don’t always see it coming.
-If we did, we’d do something about it!
+But the truth is, that those of us in the heat of the game don’t always see it coming.
+If we did, we’d do something about it.

-We always hire the best and brightest we can find.
-No one intentionally picks a loser, right?
-No one selects a non-contributor with a poor attitude.
+We all hire the best and brightest person possible.
+No one intentionally picks someone who lacks competence or selects a non-contributor with a poor attitude.
 So what happens?
 What changes?

-There is a long list of possibilities for a good hire to go bad.
-Here are a few:
+There is a long list of possibilities for a good hire to go sideways.
+Here are a few examples:

 - There was no leadership development or coaching for the staff person.

 - The chemistry and culture was not a fit.

 - The staff member did not connect with or embrace the vision.

 - The staff member was struggling with unknown personal issues.